Robert, Léon-Paul-Joseph

 (Eng.: the dance lesson)

-Pissarro wrote to Léon-Paul Robert (1880/03/14): ‘… it’s very hard for me to defend your interests, having ruled you out since our first exhibition.
-We want artists who are firmly committed to departing from official art’ (R116I,p166).
 Schurr & Cabanne write that his partaking in 1874 does not mean that the painter adhered to their vision.
-They call him a genre painter and mention that his painting ‘La Colonne Vendôme renversée’ (musée d’Art et d’histoire in Saint-Denis) is of an impressive Realism (R9).
+They call him a genre painter and mention that his painting ‘La Colonne Vendôme renversée*‘ (musée d’Art et d’histoire in Saint-Denis) is of an impressive Realism (R9).
 Others also call him a genre painter (R88;R87).
-In all the titles he exhibited, there is no indication of place, time of day, weather or season.
-So probably in the first years Robert was loosely connected to the impressionist art-movement, but there are no signs that he painted in an impressionist painting style.
+But, since there are hardly pictures known that can surely can be attributed to him, I think it is could to be reluctend to make conclusions.

 Spiess only mentions him as partaker of the 1st ‘impressionist’ exposition, but doesn’t even mention him in the register (R16,p371).
-Other sources don’t mention Robert at all.
+Other sources don’t mention Robert at all, including Adler (R89).
 An article about vanished French Impressionists can’t give information and calls Robert ’truly vanished’ (aR1=iR35).
 I hope in the next years there will be more information and works found about Léon-Paul-Joseph (Léopold) Robert.

 Other painters with the last name Robert: